-Requirements that are subject to local geographic regulations are annotated within the PMD specification.
+Requirements that are subject to local geographic regulations are annotated within the PHY specification.

 Regulatory requirements that do not affect interoperability are not addressed in this standard.
 Implementers

 are referred to the regulatory sources in Annex D for further information.
 Operation in countries within